marco-m/concourse-ci-formula/README.md

 1. Install the latest `vault` package from [Vault].
 The `vault` executable can act either as a client or as a server.
 Here we will use the client functionality (the server is installed inside the VM).

 2. Login to Vault.
 From the output at the end of `vagrant up`, copy the line that begins with `Login to vault from host`.
-It will be something similar to `VAULT_ADDR=http://localhost:8200 vault login ...`.
+It will be something similar to `env VAULT_ADDR=http://192.168.50.4:8200 vault login ...`.
 If you don't have that output handy, you can recreate it with `vagrant ssh -c "/vagrant/scripts/welcome.sh"`.

-From now on you can follow the instructions in [Vault your first secret], always using the form `VAULT_ADDR=http://localhost:8200 vault ...`
+From now on you can follow the instructions in [Vault your first secret], always using the form `env VAULT_ADDR=http://192.168.50.4:8200 vault ...`

 For example, to make the key/value `can_you_read_me/yes_i_can` available to all pipelines in team `main`:

-    VAULT_ADDR=http://localhost:8200 vault kv put /concourse/main/can_you_read_me value=yes_i_can
+    env VAULT_ADDR=http://192.168.50.4:8200 vault kv put /concourse/main/can_you_read_me value=yes_i_can

 This can be referenced in a pipeline as the parameter `((can_you_read_me))`.